Presidents on Money

 Presidents’ Day is celebrated on the third Monday in February every year.
 Each year in February we see a surge in visits from people looking for which U.S. Presidents appear on their money.
 The short answer is: Washington, Jefferson, Lincoln, Hamilton, Jackson, Grant and Franklin.
 Did you know that Washington was not a fan of paper money?
 Now he appears on more paper bills than any other president.

 This page discusses U.S. presidents that have appeared on American currency.
 It provides details on each president featured on bills from $1 to $100,000, including George Washington on the $1 bill, Thomas Jefferson on the $2 bill, and Abraham Lincoln on the $5 bill.
 It also mentions coins like the penny featuring Abraham Lincoln and the upcoming change to the $20 bill to feature Harriet Tubman.
-Quotes from past presidents about paper currency are included, as well as commentary about which leaders have been honored on money over time.
+Money quotes from past presidents about paper currency are included, as well as commentary about which leaders have been honored on money over time.

 Below is the text transcript from the infographic: